fbaeuerlein/cpp-vscode-guide/doc/Docker.md

 See the `.devcontainer/devcontainer.json` settings file for details.
 It refers to the container description in `examples/Dockerfile`.

 Extensions must be installed separately within the container.
-To automate this, you could edit the `extensions` array within your `.devcontainer/devcontainer.json` configuration and add the corresponding extension id.
+To automate this, you could edit the `extensions` array within your `.devcontainer/devcontainer.json` configuration and add the corresponding extension id or use the `Add to devcontainer.json` feature.

 ![Add extension id](../images/dev-container-copy-extension-id.gif)

+## Using docker of a remote machine

+I nice feature to utilize the containerd service of a remote machine is the use of a different docker context.
+This is usefull if you dont't have the necessary resources (CPU, RAM, etc.) on your own machine and can speed up compiling a lot (e.g. WSL vs. native Linux).

+To add a new context simply do

+    docker context create <context name> --docker "host=ssh://username@host:port"

+Use the command palette (`Ctrl+Shift+P`) and select **Docker Context: Use**  to activate the newly created context.

+Now you're able to see the docker data of the remote machine via the docker extension.

+To start developing on the remote container, simply run **Remote Containers: Clone Repository in Container Volume**.
+It'll ask you for a git repository that it clones into the container.

+The instance will use a `devcontainer.json` configuration and adds all extensions and settings accordingly.

 ## References

 - Details on development containers: [https://github.com/Microsoft/vscode-dev-containers](https://github.com/Microsoft/vscode-dev-containers).
 - Advanced container related topics: [https://code.visualstudio.com/docs/remote/containers-advanced](https://code.visualstudio.com/docs/remote/containers-advanced)
+- Connect to remote Docker over SSH: [https://code.visualstudio.com/docs/containers/ssh](https://code.visualstudio.com/docs/containers/ssh)